A version of this article first appeared on April 7, 2021

 Hubble made countless discoveries after it was launched in 1990 and provided millions of images of planets, galaxies, nebulas and stars.

-With the upcoming launch, The National looks at five facts that make the James Webb Space Telescope extra special.
+The National looks at five facts that make the James Webb Space Telescope extra special.

 1. It is ‘time travelling’ into the past